allegro/marathon-consul/README.md

 sync-interval               | `15m0s`         | Marathon-consul sync interval
-sync-leader                 |                 | Marathon cluster-wide node name (defaults to <hostname>:8080), the sync will run only if the specified node is the current Marathon-leader workers-pool-size           | `10`            | Number of concurrent workers processing events
+sync-leader                 |                 | Marathon cluster-wide node name (defaults to <hostname>:8080), the sync will run only if the specified node is the current Marathon-leader workers-pool-size           | `10`            | Number of concurrent workers processing events sse-enabled                 | `false`         | Enable marathon-consul SSE on this node web-enabled                 | `true`          | Enable marathon-consul Web callbacks on this node

 ### Endpoints